Gustave Zédé-class submarine: Design and description

-The Gustave Zédé class was built as part of the French Navy's 1909 building program to satisfy a ambitious requirement for a "high-seas" (sous-marin de haute mer) submarine capable of a speed of 20 kn on the surface.
+The Gustave Zédé class was built as part of the French Navy's 1909 building program to satisfy an ambitious requirement for a "high-seas" (sous-marin de haute mer) submarine capable of a speed of 20 kn on the surface.
 To reach this speed the sisters were to use a pair of 2400 PS two-cycle diesel engines.
 The engines for Gustave Zédé were to be a licensed design by MAN that was going to be built by Ateliers et Chantiers de la Loire, but MAN declared that it could not provide blueprints for such powerful engines and the contract was cancelled.
 The navy decided to use instead readily available Delaunay-Belleville vertical triple-expansion steam engines in 1912.
 Néréide retained her diesels, which meant that the sisters' performance differed significantly.

 The boats had an overall length of 74 m, a beam of 6 m, and a draft of 4.1–4.2 m.
 Both displaced 850 t on the surface.
 Néréide displaced 1088 t submerged while Gustave Zédé displaced 1099 t underwater.
 The crew of both boats numbered 43 officers and crewmen.

 Gustave Zédés three-cylinder steam engines each drove one propeller shaft and were designed to produce a total of 4000 ihp using steam from two du Temple boilers, but could only produce 3500 ihp.
 Néréides diesels were intended to produce a total of 4800 PS, but only produced half that.
 These shortfalls limited the sister to 16 kn in service.
 When submerged each shaft was driven by a 820 PS electric motor.
 The designed speed underwater was 11 kn; on their sea trials Gustave Zédé reached 11.44 kn while Néréide made 10.5 kn.
 The latter boat demonstrated a maximum surfaced range of 2700 nmi at 14.2 kn and a submerged endurance was 359 nmi at 2.8 kn.
 Equivalent figures for Gustave Zédé were 1242 nmi at 13.4 kn and 135 nmi at 5 kn.

 The sisters were armed with a total of eight 450 mm torpedoes, although they were distributed slightly differently.
 Gustave Zédé had two fixed internal torpedo tubes in the bow.
 The other six were located in external rotating torpedo launchers, three on each broadside that could traverse 160–165 degrees to the side of the boats.
 The boat was not initially fitted with a deck gun.
 Néréide shared the internal tubes, but substituted a pair of fixed tubes for the forward rotating mounts.
 She was equipped with a 75 mm deck gun forward of the conning tower.